Limited Company Guide

 Every pound of director salary has effects on two tax calculations simultaneously.
 At company level, the salary is a deductible expense reducing taxable profit before corporation tax.
 At personal level, the salary is subject to income tax and potentially National Insurance.
 The optimal salary sits at the point where the corporation tax saving from the company deduction outweighs the personal NI cost created.

-For 2026/27 the key thresholds are: £5,000, the employer NI secondary threshold, above which the company pays 15% employer NI on the salary; £6,396, the lower earnings limit, at which salary qualifies the director for a contributory National Insurance year without actually paying NI; £9,100, the NI secondary threshold, the last point below which no employer NI is triggered; £12,570, the personal allowance, the point at which the full personal allowance is used and all salary is income-tax-free.
+For 2026/27 the key thresholds are: £5,000, the employer NI secondary threshold, above which the company pays 15% employer NI on the salary; £6,708, the lower earnings limit, at which salary qualifies the director for a contributory National Insurance year without actually paying NI; £12,570, the personal allowance, the point at which the full personal allowance is used and all salary is income-tax-free and free of employee NI.

-The choice between £9,100 and £12,570 dominates most planning conversations.
-But for directors with multiple employments, specific mortgage requirements, or companies in particular tax positions, other levels may make more sense.
+For most directors £12,570 is optimal, with £5,000 or £6,708 as lower alternatives where avoiding employer NI matters.
+For directors with multiple employments, specific mortgage requirements, or companies in particular tax positions, other levels may make more sense.
 This guide works through each option with 2026/27 numbers.

-The drawback of £9,100 is that £3,470 of personal allowance is unused.
-Those unused allowances cannot be applied to dividends unless the salary is increased.
-However, unused allowance above the salary level still shelters the first portion of dividends from income tax, the dividend tax calculation applies after the personal allowance has absorbed the salary, so dividends up to £3,470 above the salary level sit in the remaining personal allowance and are tax-free (only dividend tax rates apply to what's above the allowance).
+The drawback of a low salary is that most of the £12,570 personal allowance is unused as salary.
+However, unused allowance above the salary level still shelters the first portion of dividends from income tax: the dividend tax calculation applies after the personal allowance has absorbed the salary, so dividends up to the remaining allowance sit in the personal allowance and are tax-free (only dividend tax rates apply to what's above the allowance).
+Even so, £12,570 is usually the better level because it fully deducts against corporation tax while the employer NI is either covered by the Employment Allowance or outweighed by the corporation tax saving.

 Salary at £12,570: full personal allowance, employer NI cost